Soliton versus the gas: Fredholm determinants, analysis, and the rapid oscillations behind the kinetic equation: Asymptotic description of the interaction dynamics and proof of Theorem

 which we recognize as the kinetic equation for the \textit{average} velocity of an mKdV soliton analogous to those described in \cite{El03, ElKa05, Tovbis2} for other evolution equations. \end{itemize}

 \end{thm}

 \begin{remark} The condition $\chi>0$, in the above theorem is strictly for convenience.
 Physically, this means we are tracking the position of a trial soliton as it interacts with the soliton gas.
-The cases $\chi<0$, corresponds to an anti-soliton of mKdV, and an analogous result can be proved where the equation for the global minimum; specifically one can show $x_{\mathrm{min} }(t) = x_*(t) + \bigo{t^{-1}}$ where $x_*(t)$ is implicitly encoded in the condition $X^{(-)}(x_*(t),t) = X_2(x_*(t),t)$ (c.f. \eqref{crit_points_X1,2}). \end{remark}
+The cases $\chi<0$, corresponds to an anti-soliton of mKdV, and an analogous result can be proved where the equation for the global minimum; specifically one can show $x_{\mathrm{min} }(t) = x_*(t) + \bigo{t^{-1}}$ where $x_*(t)$ is implicitly encoded in the condition $X^{^{(-)}}(x_*(t),t) = X_2(x_*(t),t)$ (c.f. \eqref{crit_points_X1,2}). \end{remark}

 \begin{remark} The condition that $\kappa_0$ be sufficiently large in Theorem~\ref{thm:xpeak} is not merely a technical condition.
 For $i\kappa_0 \approx i \eta_2$, we see numerically that the position of the global maximum $x_{\mathrm{peak}}(t)$ is not continuous.
-One observers, that as the soliton attempts to crest a peak of background wave it loses amplitude while the incident peak of the background peak grows; if $\kappa_0$ is sufficiently small, then there exists a critical time at which two amplitudes---of the soliton and the incident peak of the background---are equal.
+One observes, that as the soliton attempts to crest a peak of background wave it loses amplitude while the incident peak of the background peak grows; if $\kappa_0$ is sufficiently small, then there exists a critical time at which two amplitudes---of the soliton and the incident peak of the background---are equal.
 Evolving past the critical time, the global maximum jumps forward emerging out of the incident peak, while the former maximum settles into the background wave.
-See Figure~\ref{fig:peakjump}. \end{remark}
+See Figure~\ref{fig:peakjump}.
+This phenomenon was already foreseen and analysed by Lax in \cite{Lax68}, for a simple two-soliton interaction. \end{remark}

 \begin{proof}[Proof of Theorem~\ref{thm:xpeak}] The behavior of the peak for $x < t_1-\epsilon$ is trivial since $q(x,t) = 2\kappa_0 \sech(2\kappa_0(x-x_0 -4\kappa_0^2 t)) + \bigo{ e^{-c t}}$ for some constant $c>0$.
-For $(x,t)$ in the modulation region we use \eqref{chi0} and \eqref{XY.sol.-}, to rewrite the equation $X=X_1$ in the new $(s,\tau)$ coordinates as
+For $(x,t)$ in the modulation region we use \eqref{chi0} and \eqref{XY.sol.-}, to rewrite the equation $X^{^{(-)}}=X_1$ in the new $(s,\tau)$ coordinates as

 where

 Using \eqref{phi.at.kappa}, we can expand